rileymd88/automation-trigger/README.md

 ![a6](https://raw.githubusercontent.com/rileymd88/data/master/automation-trigger/a6.PNG)

 4. Now navigate to your Qlik Sense app and find the Automation trigger extension and add it to your sheet
-5. Go to the extension properties go to the Automation section and select your automation
+5. Go to the extension properties and go to the Automation section and select your automation
 6. Click on the Copy input block and then click on the Automation link to open the automation

 ![a7](https://raw.githubusercontent.com/rileymd88/data/master/automation-trigger/a7.PNG)